-Gondrezick leads No. 17 West Virginia women into 2nd round
+Gondrezick leads No. 17 WVa women past Lehigh 77-53

+SAN ANTONIO (AP) — Once West Virginia started running, the Mountaineers couldn’t be stopped.

-SAN ANTONIO (AP) — Kysre Gondrezick scored 26 points, Esmery Martinez had a double-double and 17th-ranked West Virginia used a couple of big runs to race past Lehigh on Sunday night in the opening round of the women’s NCAA Tournament.
+Kysre Gondrezick scored seven of her 26 points in a game-breaking 16-0 run to close the third quarter and No. 17 West Virginia raced past Lehigh 77-53 in the opening round of the women’s NCAA Tournament on Sunday night.

-The Mountaineers (22-6), the four-seed in the Hemisfair Region, closed the third quarter with 16 straight points to ensure a meeting with fifth-seeded Georgia Tech on Tuesday.
+The Mountaineers (22-6), the four-seed in the Hemisfair Region, also closed the first half with 10-straight points to help set up a meeting with fifth-seeded Georgia Tech on Tuesday.

+“It was just a good game for us to kind of get the kinks out, you know, we’ve been off for a week,” Gondrezick said.
+“And I think that first quarter we were able to get some of those mistakes (out) that we made, you know, on both offensive and defensive ends.”

-Kirsten Deans scored 19 points with eight rebounds and five assists for West Virginia and Martinez scored 16 points with 11 rebounds, both shooting 7-of-10 from the field.
-Gondrezick made 6 of 8 3-pointers and grabbed seven rebounds with five assists and four steals.
+Kirsten Deans scored 19 points with eight rebounds and five assists for West Virginia.
+Esmery Martinez had her 15th double-double with 16 points and 11 rebounds.
+Deans and Martinez both were 7-of-10 shooting.
+Gondrezick was 9 of 15 from the field, including 6 of 8 from 3-point range, and grabbed seven rebounds with five assists and four steals.

 Emma Grothaus scored 14 points for the Mountain Hawks (11-5), who were in their fourth NCAA Tournament and first since 2010 despite finishing fifth in the Patriot League.
 Frannie Hottinger added 12 points and Megan Walker 11.